 Training and Exercise

-All health center staff (new and existing) must be trained in all elements of the plans, policies, and procedures.
-CMS requires training of staff on risks identified through the health center’s HVA, EOP and Communications Plan, along with the supporting policies and procedures.
+All health center staff (new and existing) must be trained in all elements of the EP plans, policies, and procedures.
+CMS requires training of staff on risks identified through the health center’s HVA, how to apply the EOP and ECP, along with how to implement the supporting policies and procedures.

-CMS also requires that staff be trained in how their specific roles will support during a disaster or emergency.
-To address this health centers are required to conduct training exercises at least once per year that address part or all elements of the EOP.
+CMS also requires that staff be trained in how their specific roles will support operations during a disaster or emergency.
+To address this, health centers are required to conduct training exercises at least once per year that address part or all elements of the EOP.

-Best Practice: Health centers should participate in regular HCC surge exercises to provide additional opportunities for testing their role in regional surge response.
+Best Practice: Health centers should participate in regular HCC surge exercises to provide additional opportunities for evaluating their role in regional surge response.

 AUCH Emergency Preparedness & Response Support